WCHR (AM)

-WCHR (1040 kHz) is a commercial AM radio radio station licensed to Flemington, New Jersey, and serving Central New Jersey and Eastern Pennsylvania.
-It airs a Christian talk and teaching format and is owned and operated by Townsquare Media, with studios and offices in Ewing, New Jersey.
+WCHR (1040 kHz) is a commercial radio station licensed to Flemington, New Jersey, and serving Central New Jersey and Eastern Pennsylvania.
+It airs a Christian radio format and is owned and operated by Townsquare Media, with studios and offices in Ewing, New Jersey.

 By day, WCHR is powered at 15,000 watts.
-But at night it greatly reduces its power to 1,500 watts.
-AM 1040 is a clear channel frequency reserved for Class A WHO Des Moines so WCHR must avoid interference.
+At night it reduces its power to 1,500 watts.
+AM 1040 is a clear channel frequency reserved for Class A station WHO in Des Moines so WCHR must avoid interference.
 It uses directional antenna with a three-tower array by day and four towers at night.
 During critical hours it broadcasts at 7,500 watts.
 The transmitter is off Locktown Road in Kingwood, New Jersey.

-Programming

-WCHR is a brokered programming station.
-It sells blocks of airtime, where hosts may use their shows to seek donations to their ministries.
-National religious leaders heard on WCHR include John MacArthur, Jim Daly, Chuck Swindoll, James Dobson, Kay Arthur, J. Vernon McGee, Michael Youssef, Joni Eareckson Tada and Adrian Rogers.